 The Sacrament of Marriage is so important to your own lives, to the family you will form, to the Church, and to the whole community that preparation for it is taken very seriously.
 Here at the Fort Recovery cluster, we have found a process of preparation which has been helpful to many couples and which we pray will also serve you well in preparing you for such an important Sacrament.

 Because such a process can seem overwhelming, we have prepared a concise overview of all the requirements in the process.
 This overview will help you stay on track so that you can take the time necessary to draw fruit from each step of the process.
 It will also help you keep track of what you’ve completed and what still needs to be done before the wedding.

-Please begin working on this more than six months out from your intended wedding day.
+Please begin working on this more than eight months out from your intended wedding day.

 During your wedding preparation, you will learn a great deal about the Sacrament of Marriage, the rite itself, and about yourselves.
 All the same, it can be helpful to look at other sources also as you look towards your wedding day.
 Below is one example of a site that answers some basic questions about Marriage in the Catholic Church:

 For more information regarding preparation and planning for your upcoming special day, you may also want to look through the Archdiocesan pages for Marriage and Family Life.